 There can be various reasons behind DNS not working.
 One the most common reason is the corrupt DNS entries which usually happens when you install any malware or virus.
 It can also arise due to certain VPN software or misconfiguration of firewalls.

 But you don’t need to worry as I have 100% working methods to resolve the DNS_PROBE_FINISHED_NXDOMAIN error in chrome.
-You just need to pick any one solution and then just follow the steps properly.
-In case if you still face any problem, then please don’t hesitate to question me in the comment section.
+You just need to pick any one solution and then follow the instructions step by step.

 Solution 1: Using the public DNS server